 Daughters believe their mothers.
 They accept what the mother says as correct, true, logical, and reasonable, though there is no evidence.

-There’s no requirement of being logical or reasonable in order to be a parent.
+There’s no requirement for being logical or reasonable in order to be a parent.

 When the mother fails to provide what the daughter needs, the child doesn’t know what she doesn’t know.
 She takes at a face value what the mother models in terms of relationships, friends, self-esteem, identity, and mindset.

 Narcissistic mother wants the daughter to believe she is and always will be a failure.
 She treats her daughter as worthless.

 Any mistake or even a simple misstep is the daughter’s fault, but if the daughter succeeds, all credit goes to the mother.